 Over the last six years, the Derwent Catchment Project (formerly the Derwent Catchment NRM Committee) has developed an effective model for collaborative planning and weed management in the Central Highland's TWWHA buffer zone.
 The lessons learned in creating this model are partly responsible for the rapid progress that has been made by the newly created Huon TWWHA buffer partnership.
-While only in its first year of weed control activity, this new program has already opened a constructive dialogue to improve weed hygiene practices and has had significantparticipation by local volunteers and the Aboriginal community in managing high threat weeds.
+While only in its first year of weed control activity, this new program has already opened a constructive dialogue to improve weed hygiene practices and has had significant participation by local volunteers and the Aboriginal community in managing high threat weeds.

 Weed control and hygiene issues along TWWHA's extensive southern boundary can seem cost prohibitive when considered by an individual land manager.
-However, this well-supported collaborative planning model has

-Image: Dense gorse infestations are foliar sprayed to reduce infestation, followed by slashing and/or burning to remove bulk.
-Follow-up spraying of germinated seedlings is required. - Sourced from: The Derwent Catchment Project's Weed Management Plan For Dago Point, Interlaken. attracted significant activity and investment from multiple land managers - working jointly to tackle priority threats in complex and varied landscapes.
+However, this well-supported collaborative planning model has attracted significant activity and investment from multiple land managers - working jointly to tackle priority threats in complex and varied landscapes.
 The benefits of this approach should not be understated.
 For example, where efforts are concentrated on isolated patches of emerging weeds in vulnerable areas of a vast reserve, the net result is a cost-efficient investment that maximises the efficiency of on-ground work of volunteers, partners and highly committed contractors, who often reduce costs to help achieve these outcomes.